-Туре To Assign Per-server password policy Set the ds-pwp-password-policy-dn operational attribute on the user's account.

-Туре To Assign Subentry password policy Set the ds-pwp-password-policy-dn operational attribute on the user's account.
-Add the policy to an LDAP subentry whose immediate superior is the root of the subtree containing the accounts.
-For example, add the subentry password policy under ou=People, dc=example, dc=com.
-It applies to all accounts under ou=People, dc=example, dc=com.
-Use the capabilities of LDAP subentries .
-Refine the scope of application by setting the subtreeSpecification attribute on the policy entry.
+Туре To Assign Per-server password policy Set the "ds-pwp-password-policy-dn" operational attribute on the user's account.
+Subentry password policy Use one of the following methods: • Set the "ds-pwp-password-policy-dn" operational attribute on the user's account. • Add the policy to an LDAP subentry whose immediate superior is the root of the subtree containing the accounts.
+For example, add the subentry password policy under ou=People, dc=example,dc=com.
+It applies to all accounts under ou=People, dc=example,dc=com. • Use the capabilities of LDAP subentries.
+Refine the scope of application by setting the "subtreeSpecification" attribute on the policy entry.